-However, any premiums that are paid for overtime or shift work, weekend or bank-holiday working, or on-call/sleep-in shifts does generally NOT count towards calculating your salary for the NMW.
+However, any premiums that are paid for overtime or shift work, weekend or bank-holiday working, or on-call/sleep-in shifts generally doesn’t count towards calculating your salary for the NMW.

-Special allowances paid above standard pay, e.g. for working in dangerous conditions, working unsocial hours, geographical payments (i.e. London Weighting), for performing special duties do not count (unless they’re consolidated into the worker’s standard pay or they related to the worker’s normal duties).
+Special allowances paid above standard pay, e.g. for working in dangerous conditions, working unsocial hours, geographical payments (i.e. London Weighting), for performing special duties do not count (unless they are consolidated into the workers standard pay or they related to the worker’s normal duties).

-Your employer must keep records that show they have paid the NMW for three years, and you have the right to inspect these records if you’ve reasonable grounds to believe you haven’t been paid the NMW; you may complain to an Employment Tribunal if you are not allowed to see these records.
+Your employer must keep records that show they have paid the NMW for three years, and you have the right to inspect these records if you’ve reasonable grounds to believe you have not been paid the NMW; you may complain to an Employment Tribunal if you’re not allowed to see these records.

 Workers also have a right not to be subjected to any detriment caused by an act of their employer because the worker had taken action to enforce their statutory right to be paid the NMW.

-The National Minimum Wage Regulations are enforced by the HMRC who have compliance and enforcement officers and can prosecute Employers for not abiding by the NMW.
+The National Minimum Wage Regulations are enforced by the HMRC and their compliance and enforcement officers, who can prosecute employers for not abiding by the NMW.
 Enforcement can be initiated either by a complaint by a worker or a third party or where the HMRC is targeting a low-paying sector.
-Care providers are such a sector.
+Care Providers are such a sector.

 HMRC Compliance officers can carry out inspections at any time without reason.
-From February 2014 the fines for employers who do not pay their workers the national minimum wage increase from £5,000 up to £20,000.
+From February 2014 the fines for employers who don’t pay their workers the National Minimum Wage increase from £5,000 up to £20,000.
 The Small Business, Enterprise and Employment Act (approved by Parliament in March 2015) will allow for the maximum £20,000 penalty for non-payment to apply for each worker who has not been paid the NMW (not just one fine per non-compliance notice).
 No date has yet been set.
 Employers can also be prosecuted in the criminal courts.
-The potential penalties for care sector employers who fail to pay the NMW will soon become greater.
+The potential penalties for Care Sector Employers who fail to pay the NMW will soon become greater.

 - A minimum Daily Rest Period of 11 hours uninterrupted rest between finishing your job and starting the next day

-- The weekly rest period shouldn’t include any part of the daily rest period
+- The weekly rest period should not include any part of the daily rest period

 - A break of 20 minutes if your daily working day is more than six hours long

-- If you’re an Agency Temp then the Employer you’re working for (not the Agency who employs you) is responsible for you receiving these minimum rest breaks
+- If you’re an Agency Temp, the employer you are working for (not the Agency who employs you) is responsible for you receiving these minimum rest breaks

 Certain ‘special case’ workers are exempt from these rest break provisions and can be legitimately asked to work through their rest-breaks if: